Time Hollow: Characters

 Ethan's uncle, Timothy's younger brother.
 A freelance writer engaged in chasing the long-ago incident.
 He's brusque, and has a serious disposition.
 Although it seems he did not get along well with his older brother, he took Ethan in after Timothy and Pamela disappeared.
 He was the original founder of the Chronos café.

 Derek's Japanese name means "to preserve time" (toki o tamotsu).

 Ethan's pet cat, who is attached to Ethan, and often sleeps on his bed.

 'Forou' can also be pronounced as 'Horou' (Hollow).

 The main villain.
 Originally posing as an antiques dealer, he has been altering time to mess with the Kairos family and Ethan's friends.

 Irving's mother, who also possesses a hollow pen, which means she remains active when a time hole is opened.
 She died in a bus accident 35 years ago, which motivates Irving to get revenge on the Kairos family.

 Ethan's teacher.
 He also taught Derek and Timothy.

 One of Ethan's friends.
 He was once a basketball star, but he broke his hip.
 He is often resentful of his sister, but is concerned when something happens to her.

 Vin's younger sister.
 She and her friend Emily both seem to have a crush on Ethan.
 She often gets into trouble as a result of Irving's interference.

 One of Ethan's friends.
 He has a problem with dogs because Shiloh was killed in a thunderstorm long ago when he was supposed to be watching him.
 He likes to chase after pretty, older girls.

 One of Ethan's friends.
 He is extremely serious about studying, and can be easily stressed about his marks.
 Ethan briefly confides in him, but he forgets after reality is rewritten.
 He drops out of high school and starts up a dog-walking service in one of the alternate realities.

 The new owner of Chronos after Derek sells it.
 She likes to gossip.

 Olivia's boyfriend.
 He's kind of a jerk.

 Waitress at Chronos.
-Ben has a crush on her, although she's dating Aaron.
+Ben has a crush on her, although she is dating Aaron.
 She parks her bicycle outside Chronos every day.

 Ashley's shy, bespectacled friend.
 She takes up fortune-telling and accurately predicts incident points for Ethan, which doubles as an in-game hint device.

 Librarian at Kako Library.
 She often helps Ethan by looking up articles.

 A little boy that often gets involved in incidents.
 He owns a dog named Lucky.

 The mysterious girl that is at the center of all of this.
 Timothy pulls her out of time when she falls off the roof, to prevent Derek from killing himself.
 Both Ethan and Derek have feelings for her.
 Being pulled out of time, she also gets flashbacks and can move when time holes are open.

 The dog that was kept at the secret hideout.
 After Ethan saves him, Ben adopts him and is often walked by Morris.